Description of Particle Size, Distribution, and Behavior of Talc Preparations Commercially Available Within the United States.

 METHODS: Commercially available US talc was evaluated under scanning electron microscopy and dynamic light scattering (DLS).
 Distribution of talc particle size was obtained in saline and various protein-based solutions.

 RESULTS: Talc particle size by DLS was performed with commercially available Sterile Talc Powder and Sclerosol Intrapleural Aerosol.
 Sterile Talc Powder demonstrated a median diameter of 26.57 μm with a range of particle sizes from 0.399 μm to 100.237 μm.
 Sclerosol demonstrated a median diameter of 24.49 μm with a range of particle sizes from 0.224 μm to 100.237 μm.
 The exposure of talc to a protein rich environment (bovine serum albumin and human pleural fluid) led to the development of measureable, new, larger aggregated particle (>100 μm).

 CONCLUSIONS: Currently available US talc seems to have size characteristics similar to previous described "graded" talc preparations.
 The exposure of talc to a protein rich environment seems to modify the overall distribution of talc particle size when examined by DLS.

 Gilbert, Christopher R; Furman, Benjamin R; Feller-Kopman, David J; and Haouzi, Philippe, "Description of Particle Size, Distribution, and Behavior of Talc Preparations Commercially Available Within the United States."
 (2018).
-All Publications.
+Journal Articles and Abstracts.
 78.